wylswz/CryptoChat/Contributions.md

 - Generate userid and store it locally for further identification.

 ## Fei Zhou(fzzh)
-- Design data model and local datatabse
+- Design and implement data model and local datatabse
   - Compat with remote firebase
-  - Support real-time update
+  - Support real-time update after operation or receiving message